Graduation Requirements - KSD Policy 2410

 The Board shall award a regular high school diploma to every student enrolled in the district who meets the requirements of graduation established by the district.
 The official transcript will indicate the specific courses taken and level of achievement.

-The Board shall establish graduation requirements which, as a minimum, satisfy those established by the Board of Public Education (IDAPA 08.02.03.105, 106, 107).
+The Board shall establish graduation requirements which, as a minimum, satisfy those established by the Board of Public Education (IDAPA 08.02.03.
+105, 106107).
 Generally, any change in graduation requirements promulgated by the Board will become effective for the next class to enter ninth grade.
-Exceptions to this general rule may be made where it is determined by the Board that the proposed change in graduation requirements will not have a negative effect on students already in grades nine through twelve (9-12).
+Exceptions to this general rule may be made where it is determined by the Board that the proposed change in graduation requirements will not have a negative effect on students already in grade nine through twelve (9-12).
 The Board shall approve graduation requirements as recommended by the Superintendent.

 Graduation requirements from Kimberly High School conform to the State of Idaho Board of Education graduation requirements and exceed those requirements.
 The graduation requirements for receiving a diploma from Kimberly High School is 52 credits; 33 credits are required core instruction courses; the balance are electives.

-CORE INSTRUCTION – 33 SEMESTER CREDITS (these credits cannot be counted more than once):
+The core of instruction is 33 semester credits (these credits cannot be counted more than once):

 LANGUAGE ARTS – 9 credits (2 credits in the senior year) including: